switzersc/apiguide/build_and_publish/use_RESTful_urls.rst

 .. should::

-   Agency APIs should consider supplimenting URL-based format speficications with HTTP header based format specification (e.g.  `Content-Type:` and `Accept:`).
+   Agency APIs should consider supplementing URL-based format specifications with HTTP header based format specification (e.g.  `Content-Type:` and `Accept:`).

 .. should::